 In May 2021, the Company entered into a master subscription agreement with Palantir Technologies Inc. ("Palantir") for access to Palantir's proprietary software for a five-year period.
-As of June 30, 2023, the remaining minimum payments for this software subscription are \$19.1 million.
+As of December 31, 2023, the remaining minimum payments for this software subscription were \$19.1 million.